ansys/pyworkbench/doc/source/user-guide.rst

     wb.download_file("solve.out", show_progress=False)

-Start other PyAnsys services from systems in a PyWorkbench project
+Start other PyAnsys services for systems in a Workbench project
 ==================================================================

 PyMechanical